-Applications for development approval for development exceeding \$3M in value and/or a net increase of in excess of 10 dwellings and/or uses listed as 'P', 'D' or 'A' within the Scheme at variance with Scheme requirements and standards.

-Specific Exclusions and Exceptions for Minor Works etc.

-- Subject to 7 below, with respect to applications for development approval for development other than advertising signage, domestic outbuildings, fencing and residential additions/alterations, any delegated decision must be consistent with, rather than giving due regard to, relevant Local Planning Policies. - Subject to 7 below, applications for development approval for development of land within a Local Reserve may only be approved under delegated authority where it is consistent with the purpose of the Reserve. - 3.
-Subject to 7 below, applications for development approval for the types of land-use or development listed below may only be refused under delegated authority: - a) Animal Establishment in other than the 'Rural' Zone; - b) Equestrian Activity in other than the Rural Zone; - c) Hotel; - d) Industry Extractive; - e) Industry Mining in other than the 'Rural' Zone; - f) Liquor Store (small and large): - g) Motel in other than the 'Commercial' Zone; - h) Night Club; - i) Restricted Premises; - j) Tavern; - k) Telecommunications Infrastructure; and/or - Any other development associated with racing, gaming or the sale of liquor, other than where development is of a temporary nature (no more than 48 hours duration). - 4.
-Subject to 7 below, unless specifically provided for in a Local Planning Policy or Policies, applications for development approval that must be assessed under the provisions of Clauses 3.4.2 or 3.4.3 of the Scheme (uses not listed in the Zoning Table) may only be refused under delegated authority.
-(Note: Should the delegated officer feel that the application may warrant approval, the application shall be reported to Council for consideration prior to the undertaking of consultation, if consultation is considered necessary)[pw3] - 5.
-Subject to 7 below, applications for development approval that must be assessed under the provisions of Part 3, Clauses 3.8 up to and including 3.12 of the Scheme (the 'non-conforming uses' provisions) may only be refused under delegated authority.
+1. Applications for development approval for development exceeding \$3M in value and/or a net increase of in excess of 10 dwellings and/or uses listed as 'P', 'D' of 'A' within the Scheme at variance with Scheme requirements and standards.
+Spec cific Exclusions and Exceptions for Minor Works etc. 1.
+Subject to 7 below, with respect to applications for development approval for development other than advertising signage, domestic outbuildings, fencing an residential additions/alterations, any delegated decision must be consistent with rather than giving due regard to, relevant Local Planning Policies.
+2. Subject to 7 below, applications for development approval for development of lan within a Local Reserve may only be approved under delegated authority where is consistent with the purpose of the Reserve.
+3. Subject to 7 below, applications for development approval for the types of land-us or development listed below may only be refused under delegated authority: a) Animal Establishment in other than the 'Rural' Zone; b) Equestrian Activity in other than the Rural Zone; - c) Hotel; - d) Industry - Extractive; e) Industry - Mining in other than the 'Rural' Zone; f) Liquor Store (small and large); g) Motel in other than the 'Commercial' Zone; - h) Night Club; i) Restricted Premises; - i) Restricted Premises; j) Tavern; - k) Telecommunications Infrastructure; and/or - Any other development associated with racing, gaming or the sale of liquo - other than where development is of a temporary nature (no more than 4 hours duration).
+4. Subject to 7 below, unless specifically provided for in a Local Planning Policy Policies, applications for development approval that must be assessed under the provisions of Clauses 3.4.2 or 3.4.3 of the Scheme (uses not listed in the Zonin Table) may only be refused under delegated authority.
+(Note: Should the delegated officer feel that the application may warrant approval, the application shall b reported to Council for consideration prior to the undertaking of consultation, consultation is considered necessary)[JW3] 5.
+Subject to 7 below, applications for development approval that must be assesse - under the provisions of Part 3, Clauses 3.8 up to and including 3.12 of the Schem (the 'non-conforming uses' provisions) may only be refused under delegate (the non-comorning uses provisions) may only be related under deledate authority.
+(Note: Should the delegated officer feel that the application may warrai

+Subject to 7 below, unless specifically provided for in a Local Planning Policy or Policies, applications for development approval that must be assessed under the provisions of Clause 4.13.7 of the Scheme (the 'Cash Payment in Lieu of the Provision of Car Parking' provisions) may only be refused under delegated authority.
 (Note: Should the delegated officer feel that the application may warrant approval, the application shall be reported to Council for consideration)

-- 6. Subject to 7 below, unless specifically provided for in a Local Planning Policy or Policies, applications for development approval that must be assessed under the provisions of Clause 4.13.7 of the Scheme (the 'Cash Payment in Lieu of the Provision of Car Parking' provisions) may only be refused under delegated authority.
-(Note: Should the delegated officer feel that the application may warrant approval, the application shall be reported to Council for consideration) - 7.
-Subject to 8 below, the provisions of 1 6 above do not apply to applications for renewals of development approval, alterations and/or expansions affecting a maximum area of 10% of the existing development, or 200m2 (in terms of floorspace or land area in use, as appropriate), whichever is the lesser, and which are associated with existing, lawful land-uses, wherein the application may be refused or approved, with or without conditions, under delegated authority. - 8.
-Where a renewal of development approval is issued pursuant to 7 above, the term of any renewal shall not exceed 12 months, however, an unlimited number of renewals may be granted under delegated authority.
+7. Subject to 8 below, the provisions of 1 - 6 above do not apply to applications for renewals of development approval, alterations and/or expansions affecting a maximum area of 10% of the existing development, or 200m (in terms of floorspace or land area in use, as appropriate), whichever is the lesser, and which are associated with existing, lawful land-uses, wherein the application may be refused or approved, with or without conditions, under delegated authority.

+8. Where a renewal of development approval is issued pursuant to 7 above, the term of any renewal shall not exceed 12 months, however, an unlimited number of renewals may be granted under delegated authority.